 There are a number of activities conducted at restaurants that could increase the potential for environmental exposures.
 One of those activities includes the disposal of food, which according to the Environmental Protection Agency (EPA) ends up in landfills and incinerators, affecting local air and water quality.
-So much so, that the EPA has recently developed programs that will provide technical assistance to food establishments to reduce their wastes.
-These are not the only exposures that restaurants face―problems may also stem from ownership/property maintenance; kitchen activities, including cleaning chemical use and grease traps; and engineering functions such as fuel tanks and carbon monoxide from boiler rooms, furnaces, or water heaters.
+So much so, that the EPA has developed programs that will provide assistance to food establishments to reduce their waste.
+But these are not the only exposures that restaurants face―problems may also stem from ownership/property maintenance; kitchen activities, including cleaning chemical use and grease traps; and engineering functions such as fuel tanks and carbon monoxide from boiler rooms, furnaces, or water heaters.

 Here are examples of how restaurant activities can become environmental concerns: